-Winter is knocking at Toronto’s door and the Bike Share Toronto team is fortifying the system for another successful season of riding.
-Discover how we are getting the fleet ready for a Canadian winter and how you can prep for the cold too!
+Winter riding can be liberating, magical, yet practical and the Bike Share Toronto team focuses on ensuring the system is ready for our winter warrior riders!
+Discover how the team gets the fleet ready for a Canadian winter and how you can prep for the cold too!

 Don’t let the snow deter you – winter cycling comes with a unique set of benefits that keep riders on the roads all year long.
 With a colder season comes the all familiar increase in traffic, stronger carbon footprint, harsh elements and overall, a less active lifestyle.
 At Bike Share Toronto, we take an all-season approach to biking to combat the woes of winter.
 So, why should you embrace the cold with us?